 Following is a list of Frequently Asked Questions and Answers regarding the recent update of Caltech Alumni Association’s Bylaws:

-The Caltech Alumni Association Board of Directors periodically has updated the Association’s bylaws many times over the years.
-In 2019, the Board initiated a thorough review of bylaws, in light of membership changes adopted in 2018, to determine how it could ensure its bylaws were in line with other high-performing alumni associations.
-The review was led by the Board's Governance Task Force, and guided by best practices recommendations from BoardSource, recognized leader in nonprofit board research, leadership, and support.
+The Caltech Alumni Association Board of Directors has periodically updated the Association’s bylaws many times over the years.
+Most recently in 2019, the Board initiated a thorough review of bylaws, in light of membership changes adopted in 2018, to determine how it could ensure its bylaws were in line with other high-performing alumni associations.
+The review was led by the Board's Governance Task Force, and guided by best practices recommendations from BoardSource, a recognized leader in nonprofit board research, leadership, and support.

-The Board adopted revised bylaws in November 2021 to improve the Board’s operations, increase transparency and accountability, be more responsive to its members and address items that were missing from the previous bylaws, such as procedures for resignations and replacements of Directors and Officers.
-As in the past, the Board updated and adopted those sections of the bylaws that under its authority to revise.
-The Board’s approval is all that was required to adopt these revisions.
+The Board adopted revised bylaws based on the review recommendations in November 2021 to improve the Board’s operations, increase transparency and accountability, be more responsive to its members, and address items that were missing from the previous bylaws, such as procedures for resignations and replacements of Directors and Officers.
+As in the past, the Board updated and adopted sections of the bylaws that are under its authority to revise.

 No. Members have the same voting rights they had prior to the bylaws update.